circulosmeos/rnm/README.md

 Do not use `rnm -l` in Windows if you are planning to manage file names with UTF-8 characters.

+If your are planning to manage file names with UTF-8 chars (mostly outside Latin-1), a console with proprer UTF-8 I/O must be used.
+Windows' `CMD.EXE` isn't 100% adequate, even after installing UTF-8 fonts (See [serganov fonts](https://math.berkeley.edu/~serganov/ilyaz.org/software/fonts/) and [metacpan UI-KeyboardLayout](https://metacpan.org/pod/distribution/UI-KeyboardLayout/lib/UI/KeyboardLayout.pm#The-console-font-configuration)), because some visual artifacts remain.
+Instead, [ConEmu]( https://conemu.github.io/) is suitable.

-Please, note that UTF-8 use in regex and code in Windows isn't yet perfect: this warning doesn't refer to UTF-8 file names, which are correctly renamed.
+**Please, note that UTF-8 use in regex and code in Windows isn't yet perfect** (this warning doesn't refer to UTF-8 file names, which are correctly renamed):

 For example, Perl code prepended to the regex parameter can fail if Windows file names have UTF-8 characters.
 For example with (note that simple and double quotations are changed from the above linux example):

 	rnm "$c=strftime '%Y%m%d', localtime(stat($f)->mtime); s/(.+)/$c.$1/" "/./"

 Nonetheless, if a pure regex without UTF-8 chars is used, all should run ok.

+Also note that in order to use most UTF-8 chars directly in the regex or filter parameters, the stdin with a `|` must be used.
+Note also that in Windows the use of stdin for input parameters to rnm command requires the use of `-[yYnN]` modifiers, because unfortunately input cannot be redirected to the keyboard.
+For example, in Windows to substitute "の" japanese hiragana char with "の - " in all files and directories under 'temp2\\':
+(Note though that -[yY] is needed in order to actually take actions):

+	C:\\temp> echo  -dr  "s/(の)/\\1 - /"  "/./"  "temp2" |  rnm

 ## author
 Written by [circulosmeos](mailto:loopidle@gmail.com)

 ## version
-2018-07
+2018-07.13

 ## license
 [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html)